Share on ThriftyFunThis page contains the following solutions. Have something to add? Please share your solution!

 By Wendy from Huntsville, AL

-This is a guide about dahlia photos.
+This is a page about dahlia photos.
 Dahlia blooms come in numerous colors and configurations.

 At the end of the growing season, it is time to think about overwintering your dahlias.
-This is a guide about wintering dahlias.
+This is a page about wintering dahlias.